 Beginning in the 14th and 15th centuries, the Chams lost the war with Vietnamese armies.
 Therefore, ethnic Vietnamese gradually displaced or absorbed those Chams who stayed.
 Over time a distinct Vietnamese dialectical and cultural subgroup developed in the area.

 The region was seized by the French by 1874.
 In 1887 it became part of French Indochina, i.e. the Annam protectorate.

 Upon the division of Vietnam in 1954 into North and South, Quang Tri became the northernmost province of the Republic of Vietnam.
-Beginning 1964, the province gradually became a center for American bases.
+Beginning in 1964, the province gradually became a centre for American bases.
 Then after October 1966, when the 3rd Marine Division moved to bases just south of the demilitarized zone.
 In 1966, North Vietnamese forces also began occupying the northern region and pushing deeper into the province.
 The provincial capital, Quang Tri City, Communist troops occupied partly in April 1967.
-Later, a principle battleground during the 1968 Tet Offensive gave North Vietnamese troops victory and held for a short period before South Vietnamese government and U.S. forces recaptured.
+Later, a principal battleground during the 1968 Tet Offensive gave North Vietnamese troops victory and held for a short period before the South Vietnamese government and U.S. forces recaptured.